fixie-ai/ai-jsx/packages/docs/docs/guides/observability.md

 }
 ```

-To view this in a nicer way, pipe stdout a file and run `npx pino-pretty < logfile.log`:
+To view this in a nicer way, pipe the console output to `pino-pretty`: `node ./my-ai-jsx-program.tsx | npx pino-pretty`:

 ```
 [12:05:39.756] DEBUG (ai-jsx/57473): Calling createChatCompletion